Yuxin-LAA-HPC/One-synchronization-BCGS/README.md

-This code is for comparing different variants of reorthogonalized block classical Gram--Schmidt (BCGS) algorithms on distributed memory systems, according to our paper:
+This code is for comparing different low-synchronization variants of reorthogonalized block classical Gram--Schmidt (BCGS) algorithms on distributed memory systems, according to our paper: